cmc-aau/hpc-docs/docs/slurm/jobsubmission.md

 The terminal will be blocked for the entire duration, hence for larger jobs it's ideal to submit a job through [`sbatch`](#non-interactive-jobs) instead, which will run in the background.

-[`srun`](https://slurm.schedmd.com/archive/slurm-23.02.6/srun.html) is also used if multiple tasks (separate processes) must be run within the same resource allocation (job) already obtained through [`salloc`](https://slurm.schedmd.com/archive/slurm-23.02.6/salloc.html) or [`sbatch`](#non-interactive-jobs), see [example](#multi-node-multi-task-example) below.
+[`srun`](https://slurm.schedmd.com/archive/slurm-23.02.6/srun.html) is also used to run multiple tasks/steps (parallel processes) within an already obtained resource allocation (job), see [example](#multi-node-multi-task-example) below.
 SLURM tasks can then span multiple compute nodes at once to distribute highly parallel work at any scale.

+???+ tip "Checking up on running jobs using `srun`"
+      As the `srun` command can be used to run commands within any job allocation your user has been granted, it comes in handy to inspect already running jobs.
+This is possible by obtaining an interactive shell within the job allocation using `srun --jobid <jobid> --time=00:10:00 --pty /bin/bash`, and then run for example `htop`, `top`, or `nvidia-smi` to inspect CPU and memory usage, and verify that it behaves as expected and is fully utilizing all CPUs allocated etc. Note that only a single interactive terminal can be active within the same job allocation at any one time.

 ### Graphical apps (GUI)
 In order to run graphical programs simply append the [`--x11` option](https://slurm.schedmd.com/archive/slurm-23.02.6/srun.html#OPT_x11) to `salloc` or `srun` and run the program.
 The graphical app will then show up in a window on your own computer, while running inside a SLURM job on the cluster: